A lot or a little?

 What's the story?

-A mysterious giant purple egg has emerged from a newly-excavated construction site.
+In MIGHTY MORPHIN POWER RANGERS: THE MOVIE, a mysterious giant purple egg has emerged from a newly-excavated construction site.
 Inside the egg is the evil Ivan Ooze, who has lived there for 6,000 years.
 Ooze was banished there by Zodran, who provides the six Power Ranger teens their power to morph into their respective supernatural forms.
 But when Ooze is released by Lord Zed and Rita Repulsa, Zodran's power is greatly weakened, and the Power Rangers lose their abilities.
 The Power Rangers must find another source of power, save Zodran, and prevent Lord Ooze from taking over the city of Angel Grove, and the world, by unleashing -- through the power of marketing -- his bottled ooze that makes adults turn into submissive worker zombies.

 Is it any good?